 The foliage is hairy in appearance and touch and produces a distinct odour of citrus and is a massive producer of nectar and is therefore loved by butterflies and bees.
 Lantanas are often used in Butterfly house’s as a source of nectar.

-In the UK they are commonly used as summer container plants or as a conservatory plant, but the hardy ‘Chapel Hill’ series will survive outdoors.
+In the UK they are commonly used as summer container plants or as a conservatory plant, but the hardy ‘Chapel Hill’ and Miss Huff series will survive outdoors.